-Exposure to SSA + ASW or SSI + ASW did not significantly affect any of the responses we measured in this study when compared to ASW alone (Table 2, Fig. 3).
+These investigations illustrate that hypoxia-inducing concentrations of sodium sulfate (0.125 g/L) and can create a rapid chemical deoxygenation in laboratory experiments and that this deoxygenation can be overcome via vigorous aeration.
+Exposuring Exaiptasia diaphana and its endosymbiotic algae to SSA + ASW or SSI + ASW did not significantly affect any of the responses we measured in this study when compared to ASW alone in a long-time exposure. (detailed in Fig. 3, Table 2).